Diversified Farming- Definition, Characteristics & Benefits

 What is Agricultural Diversification?

-Agriculture Diversification refers to the shift in crop patterns or the shift to non-farming options other than farming.
-Changing crop pattern means the diversification of a farmer between the food and non-food crops.
-While the diversification to the non-farming means such as animal husbandry and poultry farming is another kind of diversification in farming.
+Agriculture Diversification refers to the shift in crop patterns or non-farming options other than Farming.
+Changing crop patterns means the farmer must diversify between food and non-food crops.
+Diversification to non-farming means animal husbandry and poultry farming, another diversification in Farming.

-This diversification allows the farmers to increase their income through multi functioning or just diversification of crops or farming methods.
-Opting animal husbandry and poultry farming can be conducted along with the farming.
+This diversification allows the farmers to increase their income through multi-functioning or just diversification of crops or farming methods.
+Opting for animal husbandry and poultry farming can be conducted along with Farming.
 Thus, it acts as a second income to the farmers.

-The goal of agricultural diversification includes, increase in farm productivity, reduce risk, and promote sustainability by improving soil health, enhancing biodiversity, and increasing resilience to climate change.
+Agricultural diversification’s goal includes increasing farm productivity, reducing risk, and promoting sustainability by improving soil health, enhancing biodiversity, and increasing resilience to climate change.

-Agricultural Diversified Farming also led to the production of a wider range of goods, including high-value specialty crops and livestock products, which can increase profitability for farmers.
+Agriculturally diverse Farming has also produced a more comprehensive range of goods, including high-value specialty crops and livestock products, which can increase farmers’ profitability.

 Types of Diversification